Guillermo Fesser: Movie

+Fesser co-wrote with his brother Javier the screenplay of two big box office movies: El Milagro de P. Tinto (1999) and La Gran Aventura de Mortadelo y Filemón (2003), both directed by his brother.

 Guillermo Fesser directed in 2005 the feature film Cándida, a story based on his bestselling biography of a cleaning lady Cuando Dios Aprieta Ahoga Pero Bien (Memorias de Una Assistanta) (When God chokes, he chokes to death).